veliates/DPS_Agartha/README.md

 - *Seda Sensoy*

 ### Protocol
 > __Vehicle-to-Vehicle (V2V)__ Communications is used for platooning.
 V2V augments other on-board sensors like radar and cameras by delivering instantaneous status updates of vehicles outside line-of-sight.
 When compared to traditional adaptive cruise control (ACC) solutions exclusively based on radar, this increases the string stability of the system of vehicles traveling together.
+V2V technology communication is based on dedicated short-range communications (DSRC).
+Using a wireless communication system similar to Wi-Fi, V2V communication allows motor vehicles to access information about the speed and location of other V2V enabled vehicles in their vicinity.
+This data is then utilized to warn drivers of potential hazards, hence reducing accidents and traffic congestion.

 ### Data/signal/events are required for the interaction / communication between the trucks
 #### Signals: